 Celtic burial mound reconstructed.
 Credit: Detlef Meissner, CC BY 2.5

-However, the place where the Gundestrup Cauldron was discovered, was never inhabited by the Celts, and it possible the motifs on the vessel were inspired by a cultural exchange between the Thracians and Celts in Bulgaria.
+However, the place where the Gundestrup Cauldron was discovered, was never inhabited by the Celts, and it possible the motifs on the vessel were inspired by the cultural exchange between the Thracians and Celts in Bulgaria.

-Discovered by an amateur archaeologist in 1968, the tomb of is often referred to as the resting place of the Celtic Tutankhamun.
+Discovered by an amateur archaeologist in 1968, the tomb is often referred to as the resting place of the Celtic Tutankhamun.